vidbina/vidbina.github.io/_posts/2017-12-27-nix-set-laziness.markdown

 which leads me to the following take-away:

-> Exercise care when using recursive sets in overrides and understand when used on the left-hand side, referenced attributes will be evaluated prior to the merge.
-If anything, it makes some sense to avoid the use of recursive sets unless you have a good understanding of its inner-workings.
-I've been bitten before by defining a recursive set for the general part of a derivation and then merging it with another set to compose the concrete sets for different derrivative packages, without being aware that some values could be referenced against the old set attributes and others against the override set attributes, depending on the expressions used.
+> Exercise care when using recursive attrsets in overrides and understand when used on the left-hand side, referenced attributes will be evaluated prior to the merge.
+If anything, it makes some sense to avoid the use of recursive attrsets unless you have a good understanding of its inner-workings.
+I've been bitten before by defining a recursive attrset for the general part of a derivation and then merging it with another attrset to compose the concrete attrsets for different derrivative packages, without being aware that some values could be referenced against the old attrset attributes and others against the override attrset attributes, depending on the expressions used.

 The following pseudo-code demonstrates this problem in something remarkably stupid I attempted earlier on.